normanbarber/angular-rest-api-server/README.md

 Demo for rest api to work with an angular frontend.
 Configuring web server routes, in config/routes/routes_web.js, to load dynamically in the browser.
 Rest routes are also configured dynamically and found in config/routes/routes_rest.js

-app.js is the main entry-point for the app and calls main.js passing in 2 args for the apps root path and the app's configuration settings. main.js is the module that starts servers.
+app.js is the main entry-point for the app and calls main.js

+main.js is the module that starts servers.

 This example includes an express web server and a rest server.
-I will include a socket server in another example to demo sending events back and forth to the client.
+I will include a socket server and providers in the next repo I push, completing the rest api sending events back and forth to the client.

 ### Starting the server ( run npm install first )
 ```javascript
 > npm start
 ```

-For this demo, there is no view.
-That will come next.
-For now, to test your rest api you will need to install Advanced REST Client from the Chrome Web Store.
+The client side is not included in this demo.
+That will come later, but you can still test requests with this.
+To test that part of the api you will need to install [Advanced REST Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo?hl=en-US) from the Chrome Web Store.
 ### Posting from Advance REST Client (ARC)
 ```{engine='bash'}
 > url: http://localhost:4001/id/someid